 Amit Jain first presented the Quick-Start idea.
-Srikanth Sundarrajan developed the initial Quick-Start implementation for ns-2 based on the first Internet-Draft.
-This work has benefited from discussions with and reviews from a list of people too long to enumerate.
-Our thanks to all!
+Srikanth Sundarrajan developed the initial Quick-Start implementation for ns2.

 This material is based in part upon work supported by the National Science Foundation under Grant No. 0205519.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.